Rare Bleeding Disorders

 See study design

-The pharmacokinetics (PK) of Esperoct® were evaluated in previously treated patients with severe hemophilia A. Esperoct® achieved high factor levels in adolescents, adults, and children.2,e
+The pharmacokinetics (PK) of Esperoct® were evaluated in previously treated patients with severe hemophilia A. Esperoct® achieved high factor levels in adolescents, adults, and children.5,c

 In patients aged 12 to 70 years